UCI/CHOC Pediatric Infectious Diseases Fellowship Program

 Training in research and completion of a research project related to pediatric infections is an important component of the fellowship.
 Each pediatric infectious disease fellow must design and conduct a scholarly project in his or her subspecialty area with supervision provided by an assigned faculty mentor.
 Fellows will have 20 months of protected time for research that is divided among all three fellowship years but is more heavily weighted toward the second and third years of training as noted above.
 The project may be basic science or clinical in nature, depending on the fellow’s interests.
 Research mentors are available through both CHOC and UCI and opportunities for lab research are strengthened by the research excellence of the infectious diseases team from UCI.
 Fellows will have the opportunity to seek out research opportunities and mentors at both institutions.

-The fellowship core curriculum will provide training in biostatistics, lab and clinical research methodology, study design, grant preparation, research ethics and Institutional Review Boards, evidence-based medicine and quality improvement.
+The fellowship core curriculum will provide training in biostatistics, lab and clinical research methodology, study design, grant preparation, research ethics and Institutional Review Boards, evidence-based medicine, quality improvement, scientific writing, and various other recommended topics.

-- ID fellows core teaching conference (2-3 per month
+• ID fellows core teaching conference (2-3 per month focused on Peds ID Board focus topics)

 University of California, Irvine